GeorgeTheDatalyst/SQL-Query-Analysis-for-Pizza-Sales/README.md

 3. To provide insights and reports based on the extracted data.

 # 2. Database Schema
-I carefully analyzed the table relationship in the pizza sales database and then conducted table relations using the JOIN clause.
-The table figure below shows pizza sales DBD.
 ![image](https://github.com/user-attachments/assets/a1825ddb-d5b3-4384-a673-9b82c9b69fea)

 ## 2.1 Tables Involved